dustming/basinmaker/docs/installation.rst

 Updating BasinMaker to v3.1
 ===========================
-For existing users of v2.0 who want to update BasinMaker to the version v3.0.0.
-Users should simply reinstall BasinMaker 3.0 to a new working environment (e.g., called 'Basinmaker3' perhaps).
+For existing users of a BasinMaker version before 3.1 who want to update to version v3.1, users should simply reinstall BasinMaker 3.1 to a new working environment (e.g., called ‘Basinmaker3_1’)

 BasinMaker on Google Colab
 ==========================